 Skip to main content

-The First Lady of the Children's Folk Song
+of The First Lady of Children's Music

-Ella Jenkins cover art
+Ella Jenkins in class

 Discography